Annytomica/memory_game/README.md

 - a hidden aria label "aria-hidden="true" appears in active card icon code and prevents a correct match to hidden card.
 Do not know where this aria label comes from or how to prevent.
 FIX: added the aria-hidden="true" to the icon code in the animalCodeAllocator function.
 - function allMatch only works sometimes.
 Unclear what prevents it from running correctly every time.
 FIX: coder error - had only put the allMAtch function in event listener for hidden4, not all the hidden cards.
 ### Unfixed
+- icon for hidden animal not displaying when card clicked but is correctly identified for the match function

 ## Deployment